albagc/onboarding/docs/decen_file_storage.md

 It is also being used as a complementary file system for public blockchains and other p2p applications.
 IPFS is interoperable with smart contracts and blockchain data, so it can add reliable, low-cost storage capacity to the ethereum ecosystem.
 The attempt to make Ethereum blockchain data natively accessible on IPFS is a separate protocol known as **_IPLD (InterPlanetary Linked Data)_**.

 #### Limitations and challenges
-Nonetheless, IFPS has still limitations regarding the file availability depends on the availability of nodes.
+Nonetheless, IPFS has still limitations regarding the file availability depends on the availability of nodes.
 There is **little incentive** for nodes to maintain long term backups of data on the network.
 Nodes can choose to clear cached data to save space, meaning theoretically files can end up ‘disappearing’ over time if there are no remaining nodes hosting the data.
 At current adoption levels this isn’t a significant issue but in the long term, backing up large amounts of data requires strong economic incentives.
 This can be solved by incentivation (see <a href="https://filecoin.io/" target="_blank">Filecoin</a> project, to try to keep the files as long as possible on the network).

 > In think it would be worthed to take a look at the <a href="https://explore.ipld.io/#/">IPFS Explorer site</a> as an example of proof of concept implementation.